NREL/EnergyPlus/design/FY2015/CondenserResetWithMultipleTowers.md

   - in HVACManager, after SimHVAC call, if any ideal cond resets: while(RunOptCondEntTemp) {SimHVAC();}
 ### Simulation output
   - (use this section for determining outputs for testing/evaluation, and also trying out multiple towers)

+# Researching Existing Example Files

+I will focus on two existing example files:
+ - CoolingTower_VariableSpeed_CondEntTempReset.idf
+ - CoolingTower_VariableSpeed_IdealCondEntTempSetpoint.idf

+The two files differ in only three ways:
+ - Comments in the header
+ - The actual SetPointManager change
+ - Additional output variables in the "ideal" example

+The "ideal" file includes the same curves that are required in the non-"ideal" file even though they are not used.
+Since the files are identical, the plant topology can be described once.

+## Chilled water loop

+- PlantLoop: "Chilled Water Loop"
+- DemandSide: Cooling Coil, Bypass
+- SupplySide: Pump, Chiller, Bypass
+- OperationScheme: CoolingLoad, Chiller Only
+- SetPointManager: Scheduled
+- Pump: Pump:VariableSpeed "CW Circ Pump"
+- Chiller: Chiller:Electric "Central Chiller"

+## Condenser loop

+- CondenserLoop: "Condenser Water Loop"
+- DemandSide: Chiller, Bypass
+- SupplySide: Pump, Tower, Bypass
+- OperationScheme: CoolingLoad, Tower only
+- SetPointManager: CondenserEnteringReset
+- Pump: Pump:VariableSpeed "Cond Circ Pump"
+- Tower: CoolingTower:VariableSpeed "Central Tower"

+## Trying out a run

+I modified the ConEntTempReset file to include a second cooling tower.
+I encountered an error due to the second tower.
+I made a few changes to the source to not throw this error and re-ran.
+The file runs to completion and the only diffs are in the tower outputs.
+I need to investigate it a little further but I think it might still be functioning perfectly.
+Here is where I will start back up tomorrow:

+- Report out the setpoint on the outlet node of the condenser supply side.
+The value should be identical, or close.
+The difference is that there are two towers contributing to meeting this setpoint, but the overall loop behavior should be fine.